 - apply to move from pre-settled status to settled status from April 2019To apply, you must make your application for administrative review within 28 days of the date on your decision email.

 You’ll need to complete the administrative review application form.

 You must use a separate form for each person applying for a review, whether they’re a child or an adult.

-The procedures described above apply to EU citizens who arrive to the UK before a certain date (it depends on the result of the negotiations when this date will fall).
+The procedures described above apply to EU citizens who arrive to the UK before the Brexit date.
+It is currently not sure when this date will fall.
 Those who arrive to the UK after this date will probably be treated differently.
 You may wish to consult UK government documents: